gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 > * core node: Core nodes are managed by the master node.
 Core nodes run the Data Node daemon to coordinate data storage as part of the Hadoop Distributed File System (HDFS).
 They also run the Task Tracker daemon and perform other parallel computation tasks on data that installed applications require.
 > * task node: Task nodes are optional.
 You can use them to add power to perform parallel computation tasks on data, such as Hadoop MapReduce tasks and Spark executors.
 Task nodes don't run the Data Node daemon, nor do they store data in HDFS.

-The json below describe configuration details of an EMR master instance:
+The json below describes configuration details of an EMR master instance:

 ```json
  "master_instance":{